 It may be possible to recover the following types of damages:

 - Loss of child-rearing support

 - Mental anguish

-How Soon Should You File a Wrongful Death Claim?
+How Soon Should You File a Wrongful Death Claim in Sacramento?

 In order to protect your right to obtain significant compensation, it is crucial to contact an attorney as soon as possible.
 In most cases, the statute of limitations is within two years of the fatal injury or death.
 However, if the wrongful death claim is the result of medical malpractice, the deadline may be extended to three years after the discovery of medical negligence.
 If a government agency is at-fault, the deadline may be as short as six months.
 Do not wait to begin the claims process because you may inadvertently forfeit your right to recover damages altogether.

-Demas Law Group’s $2.5 Million Wrongful Death Case
+Demas Law Group’s $2.5 Million Sacramento Wrongful Death Case

 When the parents of two sisters were killed in a wrongful death truck accident, Demas Law Group helped the sisters win a $2.5 million verdict at trial in Tuolumne County.
 Read more about the case here.